Jahia/widen-asset-picker/README.md

 1. A *light* External Data Provider (EDP), named `Widen Provider`, used to map the JSON returned by the widen API and representing the Widen asset into a Jahia node
 1. A React application, named `Widen Picker`, used as a content picker into Jahia.
-    This picker is a user interface (UI) from which a jContent user can query a Widen server to find and select the media asset he wants to use on the website.
+    This picker is a user interface (UI) from which a jContent user can query a Widen server, to find and select the media asset they want to use on the website.

 ### Data flow

 ![][010]

+The data flow is composed by 10 actions of which 4 are optionals and depend on the cache.

 1. The user creates a new `Widen` content (aka as `Widen Reference`).